 But then why had Jack cried out?
 He couldn’t have been in this room when that happened; Mike wouldn’t have heard it.
 The kid must have been out in the hallway toward the stairs at that point.
 That cry had sounded like a hurt protest.

 “There,” panted Ogden, thrusting gently in his chair.
 “It’s coming.”
 The headmaster was on track for his orgasm — the last thing Mike wanted to witness.
 But it was the proverbial train wreck; Mike couldn’t blink.
-Ogden’s thrusts quickened as Jack Grist slobbered over his penis like a starving giraffe.
+Ogden’s thrusts quickened as Jack Grist slobbered over his member like a starving giraffe.
 Mike’s stomach lurched.
 The headmaster gasped, and he told Jack to lift up his head.
 The boy moaned, sounding confused.
 Ogden positioned the kid’s face in front of him, and ejaculated.
 Mike did turn away then, completely nauseated, as a thick jet of semen splatted everywhere over Jack Grist — his eyes, nose, mouth, and shirt collar.